queer-community-allies/queer-community-allies/index.md

 - Believe that all people, regardless of gender identity and sexual orientation, should be treated with dignity and respect.

-## Upcoming LGBTQIA+ Dates

-November 8 Intersex Solidarity Day is also known as Intersex Day of Remembrance and marks the birthday of Herculine Barbin, a now-famous French intersex person.

-November 20 International Transgender Day of Remembrance memorializes those who were killed due to anti-transgender hatred or prejudice and honors Rita Hester, who was murdered on November 28,1998.
-Visit GLAAD Transgender Day of Remembrance for more information.

-December 1 is World AIDS Day, an opportunity for people worldwide to unite in the fight against HIV, show their support for people living with HIV, and to commemorate those who have died.
-World AIDS Day was the first ever global health day, held for the first time in 1988.

-See a full list at [Wright State University Office of LGBTQA Affairs](https://www.wright.edu/diversity-and-inclusion/culture-and-identity-centers/lgbtqa-affairs/international-lgbtqa-dates-to-know)

 ## A big thank you to local businesses that have supported Queer Community Allies & GSAs!

 - American Name Services (2019)